 Dr. Ashley Podhradsky

 Dr. Ashley Podhradsky is the Vice President of Research and Economic Development and Professor of Digital Forensics at Dakota State University.
 Ashley is also a board member of the First Bank and Trust Board of Directors.
 Ashley has been an invited speaker at several events and universities including The Pennsylvania State University, Bureau of Justice Affairs, Women in CyberSecurity, InfraGard, OSMOSIS Conference among others.
-Her research teams have received over 5.6 M in competitive grants and contracts.
+Her research teams have received over 8.6 M in competitive grants and contracts.
 Current awards include an NSF REU site, NSF NRT program and NSA GenCyber.
 In addition to her academic and professional work, she has a strong passion for increasing gender diversity in cybersecurity.
 She is the co-founder of CybHER, a cyber outreach program which has reached thousands of people from K-12 to college age and beyond.
 As a fundraiser, she has received nearly $2 million in gifts for CybHER.
 Dr. Podhradsky was the recipient of the EmBe 2017 “Young Woman of Achievement”, The 2017 Merrill Hunter Award for Excellence in Research, 2017 and 2018 New America Cybersecurity Fellow, and is a 2019 American Association for the Advancement of Science IF/THEN Ambassador in 2019.
 Through this program, she is one of 120 women in STEM featured around the country with a life-size statue.